Key Ideas

 This force favours grouping tasks with similar skill requirements, which may cut across the coordination structure entirely.
 The most tightly interdependent tasks in a process may require very different skill levels.

-Every existing job in an organisation represents a locally optimal compromise between these three forces, constrained by the reality that a worker has a finite number of hours in a day.
-The question is what happens to this compromise when AI enters the picture.
+Every existing job in an organisation has evolved under the influence of these three forces, constrained by the reality that a worker has a finite number of hours in a day.
+The current structure is not wrong, but rather it evolved in a world without AI.
+The question is what the optimal structure looks like now that AI is changing the terms of the trade-off.

-The most discussed channel: AI performs a task entirely, removing it from the human workload.
-In our legal example, an AI tool might draft the clause summary automatically, eliminating the paralegal's task.
+AI performs a task entirely, removing it from the human workload.
+In the legal example, an AI tool might draft the clause summary automatically, eliminating the paralegal's task.

-AI tools can reduce the cost of coordinating between tasks performed by different people, even when neither task is automated.
+AI tools can reduce the cost of coordinating between tasks performed by different people, even when neither task is automated or augmented.
 Shared dashboards, AI-generated handover summaries, real-time translation between technical and non-technical language — these reduce the meetings, misunderstandings and delays that make it expensive to split interdependent tasks across workers.

 When coordination costs fall, the case for broad, bundled jobs weakens.
 The firm can afford to split tasks across more specialised workers, because the penalty for doing so has decreased.
 The prediction is counterintuitive: AI that improves coordination between people can lead to more specialisation, not less.